-WHEREAS, according to a recent CAP and LEAP report, across eight American cities, community responders could have responded to between 21 percent and 38 percent of 911 calls, and an additional 13 percent to 33 percent of calls could be resolved administratively without dispatching an officer; and
+WHEREAS, according to a recent CAP and LEAP report, across eight American cities, community responders could have responded to between twenty-one and thirty-eight percent of 911 calls, and an additional thirteen to thirty-three percent of calls could be resolved administratively without dispatching an officer; and

-WHEREAS, a number of cities have already implemented civilian first response programs that incorporate elements of the community responder model; and
+WHEREAS, a number of cities have already implemented "civilian first" response programs that incorporate elements of the community responder model; and

-WHEREAS, community responders would be dispatched in response to two specific categories of calls:
+WHEREAS, community responders would be dispatched in response to two specific categories of calls, behavioral health and social service calls, and quality of life and conflict calls; and

-- (1) Behavioral health and social service calls.
-Community responders trained as paramedics, clinicians, or crisis intervention specialists could respond to lower-risk 911 calls related to mental health, addiction, and homelessness; and also include peer navigators whose personal experiences with behavioral health and social service needs can help build bridges with individuals involved in these 911 calls. - (2) Quality of life and conflict calls.
-Community responders could be dispatched to 911 calls for nuisance complaints and nonviolent conflicts, which may include reports of suspicious people, youth behavioral issues, trespassing, and even simple assaults that do not involve weapons.
-Community responders who respond to these calls should be professionals with deep connections to the community and extensive training in conflict mediation; and
+WHEREAS, community responders trained as paramedics, clinicians, or crisis intervention specialists could respond to lower-risk 911 calls related to mental health, addiction, and homelessness, and also include peer navigators whose personal experiences with behavioral health and social service needs can help build bridges with individuals involved in these 911 calls; and

+WHEREAS, community responders would be dispatched to 911 calls for nuisance complaints and nonviolent conflicts, which may include reports of suspicious people, youth behavioral issues, trespassing, and even simple assaults that do not involve weapons; and

+WHEREAS, community responders who respond to these calls should be professionals with deep connections to the community and extensive training in conflict mediation, as can be found in safety net hospitals; and

-WHEREAS, the purpose of this partnership is to reduce incidents of injuries related to mental health emergencies while reducing the incarceration of the mentally ill; and
+WHEREAS, the purpose of the partnership between law enforcement agencies and safety net hospitals would be to reduce incidents of injuries related to mental health emergencies while reducing the incarceration of the mentally ill; and

-WHEREAS, it is appropriate to study the feasibility and implementation of this partnership in Louisiana.
+WHEREAS, it is appropriate to study the feasibility and implementation of this type of partnership in Louisiana.

-THEREFORE, BE IT RESOLVED that the Senate of the Legislature of Louisiana hereby creates a task force to study the implementation of a partnership between law enforcement agencies and safety net hospitals to reduce or eliminate incidents of law enforcement officers going to nonviolent calls or behavioral or social crises in which no crime is reported.
+THEREFORE, BE IT RESOLVED that the Senate of the Legislature of Louisiana does hereby create a task force to study the implementation of a partnership between law enforcement agencies and safety net hospitals to reduce or eliminate incidents of law enforcement officers handling nonviolent calls or behavioral or social crises in which no crime is reported or has been committed.